 Step 5: Click the “Delete all” button to remove all cookies, or select individual cookies and click the “X” icon to delete them one by one.

 To manage how Opera handles cookies, on the “Privacy and security,” page, use the toggles under the “Cookies,” heading to decide whether you want cookies to be blocked, deleted at regular intervals, or allowed entirely.

 While browsers make clearing cookies manually fairly easy, there are also a host of apps and browser plugins that can give you a little more control of your cookies.

-CCleaner (short for Crap Cleaner) is a powerful tool you can download for free and use to clean your hard drive of excess files generated by your web browser and other applications.
+CCleaner is a powerful tool you can download for free and use to clean your system of excess files generated by your web browser and other applications.
 CCleaner has an edge over traditional web browsers in cleaning cookies because it can do so across the board, rather than just within a particular browser.

 This extension serves as a handy security app for Chrome.
 The simple piece of software touts the ability to scan for malware, and installs a toilet paper icon that allows you to delete cookies with a single click.
 You can also customize the feature to clear both your cache and browsing history, if you prefer.

 Self-Destroying Cookies is a useful add-on for Firefox.
 The software creates cookie rules that deal with particular cookies.
 If a cookie tries to persist after you close your browser tabs, this add-on will delete it automatically.
 If the cookie tries to track what you’re doing, it will also be immediately deleted.
-There are even advanced options for dealing with zombie cookies, rendering Self-Destructing Cookies an attractive solution if you don’t want to keep deleting cookies manually.
+There are even advanced options for dealing with zombie cookies, rendering Self-Destroying Cookies an attractive solution if you don’t want to keep deleting cookies manually.